MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 4. Select **Next**, and the data entity **MyDataEntityComputedColumn** is added to the **DataEntityComputedColumn** project.

-5. Select the **MyDataEntityComputedColumn** data entity in your project, right-click the **Methods** node to open the context menu, select **New Method**, and then paste in this code, which retrieves a customer’s name, in the public class:
+5. In Solution Explorer, select the **MyDataEntityComputedColumn** data entity in your project, right-click the **Methods** node to open the context menu, select **New Method**, and then add this code under existing methods in public class, which retrieves a customer’s name, in the public class:

 <pre>